Tomi Adeyemi: Legacy of Orïsha trilogy

-Her second novel, Children of Virtue and Vengeance was pushed back from its initial release date of March 2019 to June 2019.
+Adeyemi's second novel, Children of Virtue and Vengeance was pushed back from its initial release date of March 2019 to June 2019.
 Adeyemi later stated on her Instagram that her publisher offered her two choices: June 2019 and December 2019, but she chose the former so fans would not have to wait.
 The workload was too much and the author, editor, and publisher agreed to give the second book more time.
 Children of Virtue and Vengeance became a #1 New York Times Bestseller in December 2019.

 In December 2020, Fox's new parent company Disney announced that its two subsidiaries Lucasfilm and 20th Century Studios would be adapting Children of Blood and Bone into a movie.
 By 2021, Adeyemi had become frustrated with the pace of Lucasfilm's film adaptation process.
 She asked to serve as scriptwriter, a request that Lucasfilm had declined.
 Since Lucasfilm had wanted to focus on its own intellectual properties Star Wars, Indiana Jones, and Willow, the company and 20th Century Studios had allowed their film rights to Children of Blood and Bone to lapse in late 2021.
 In mid–January 2022, Paramount Pictures acquired the rights for a guaranteed exclusive theatrical release, with Temple Hill Entertainment producing alongside Sunswept Entertainment.
 As part of the agreement, Adeyemi will write the script and also serve as executive producer.
 In mid–December 2023, it was announced that Gina Prince-Bythewood would direct the Paramount Pictures adaptation with Wyck Godfrey, Marty Bowen, Karen Rosenfelt, and Matt Jackson as executive producers.

 In June 2024, Adeyemi released the final installment of the trilogy, Children of Anguish and Anarchy.
 The book debuted at #1 on the New York Times bestsellers list.

+The film adaptation of Children of Blood and Bone, the first novel in the Legacy of Orïsha series, is scheduled to be released by Paramount pictures in the United States on January 15, 2027.
+The film is directed by Gina Prince-Bythewood (The Woman King) and stars Thuso Mbedu, Amandla Stenberg, Tosin Cole, Lashana Lynch, Regina King, Damson Idris, Cynthia Erivo, Idris Elba, Chiwetel Ejiofor and Viola Davis.

 Other activities

 While working on her debut novel Children of Blood and Bone, Adeyemi worked as a creative writing coach.
 In addition to her success as a novelist, Adeyemi teaches creative writing through her online course, The Writer's Roadmap.
-Her website has been named one of the 101 best websites for writers by Writer's Digest.
+Her website has been named one of the "101 Best Websites for Writers" by Writer's Digest.

 Adeyemi made a guest appearance in the final episode of Hermione Granger and the Quarter Life Crisis.
+In 2026, she made a cameo appearance in the comedy drama film The Devil Wears Prada 2.

 Patrick Harpin and Everett Downing, Jr., creators of My Dad the Bounty Hunter, hired Adeyemi to work on the animated all-ages series, which had a majority-Black writers room.